cl-model-languages/cl-prolog2/README.md

     print-term-sexp ()

-    This function returns a cl-prolog program for a prolog rule print-term-sexp, which prints a prolog term in a SEXP form, i.e. achieving a goal (print-term-sexp ?term) prints ?term in SEXP.
+    This function returns a cl-prolog2 program for a prolog rule print-term-sexp, which prints a prolog term in a SEXP form, i.e. achieving a goal (print-term-sexp ?term) prints ?term in SEXP.